bullet-db/bullet-db.github.io/docs/index.md

 * Filter raw data or aggregate data

-* Can be run on storm or spark streaming
+* Can be run on Storm or Spark Streaming

 * A look-forward query system - operates on data that arrive after the query is submitted